 I am a comparative psychologist specializing in social cognition.
 Currently I work as an Assistant Professor at the Animal Behaviour and Cognition Group of Utrecht University (NL).
-My research mainly focuses on the proximate mechanisms underlying animal social relations, with special interest in cooperative and prosocial behaviours.
+My research mainly focuses on the proximate mechanisms underlying animal social relations, with special interest in emotions and (their role in) cooperative and prosocial behaviours.
 For that I use both observational and experimental approaches.
 Moreover, to put my studies in an evolutionary perspective, I employ a broad comparative approach, focusing on a variety of primate and bird species.

 Currently, I also function as the acting President of the European Federation of Primatology (EFP)

 Using a group-service paradigm, my post doc Debottam Bhattacharjee, showed that the highly despotic Japanese macaque can be prosocial too!!